dfandrich/spec-tree/README.md

     cd TOP
     list-unclean-repo

+The `findspec` script search through all the .spec files in the tree using a perl-style regex.
+Command-line arguments are passed through to grep so `-l` can be used to list matching files, for example.

 `match-spec-maintainer` lists all packages whose spec files match a perl-style regular expression and lists them along with their maintainer's user ID: